stefanfoulis/django-notifyme/docs/quickstart.rst

 * ``expires_at``: the date and time at which this message is no longer useful.
 Depending on the backend the notice may be hidden or removed after that that.

+If you create a delivery backend where these variable names make sense, please re-user them.